clementiaboo/BIOS611/README.md

 This dataset was originally collected by researchers at the University of Minho in Braga, Portugal.
 The data is a sample of high school students obtained through a survey of students taking Math and Portuguese language courses at two high schools in Portugal: https://www.kaggle.com/uciml/student-alcohol-consumption

 ## How to Build and Run Container
 You will need to have Docker installed.
+Then run

 `docker build . -t 611`

 `docker run -v ${pwd}:/home/rstudio/project -p 8787:8787 -e PASSWORD=pw -t 611`

 Use a good password, not pw.